plepe/modulekit-form/README.md

 Child elements may have a property 'non_used_value', which will be returned for this element if the child has not been added to the form.

+Child elements may have a property 'show_default'.
+If true, this field will be shown, even if it has not been added.

 Example:
 ```json
 "foobar": {